 EK v SSWP CDLA/2019/2018 and TS v SSWP CDLA/2208/2018

 These cases challenge the legality of the revised past presence test (PPT), which requires a person to have been in the UK for 104 of the past 156 weeks before being eligible to claim Disability Living Allowance.
 The case was due to be heard in the Upper Tribunal on 21st and 22nd January 2020, but was adjourned in order for further evidence to be filed.
-The case has been relisted for 22-24 April 2020 but was further postponed to 3-5 June as a result of the coronavirus outbreak.
+The case was relisted for 22-24 April 2020 but was further postponed to 3-5 June as a result of the coronavirus outbreak.
 The case has now been heard and we are awaiting judgment.

 CPAG has two cases, EK and TS, both involving children who are British Citizens with significant disabilities, who were refused DLA after failing the 2 year PPT test.
 In both cases the parents had substantial work histories in the UK before moving to Australia (EK) and New Zealand (TS) where EK and TS were subsequently born.
 While the moves were originally intended as permanent, various factors led both families to return to the UK, including the need for the support of UK based family and friends in helping to raise a severely disabled child.
 Upon return, the fathers in both families immediately sought to find work while the extent of their children’s disabilities meant that the mothers acted as full time carers.
 On claiming DLA shortly after arrival, both families were refused notwithstanding the needs of their children and their clear connections with the UK, due to their not meeting the 2 year past presence test.
 The lack of entitlement to DLA has in turn meant that the mothers have not been able to claim carer’s allowance or the disabled child elements in tax credits.
 The families have struggled to manage on one income, particularly in the face of the heightened day to day costs associated with raising a child with severe disabilities.